Thomas Walker (explorer): Pioneer and explorer

 A treaty with the Cherokees was held at Fort Chiswell on New River, then a frontier.
 On the return of the chiefs home, Dr. [Thomas] Walker, a gentleman of distinction, and my father, [General] Joseph Martin, accompanied them.
 The Indians being guides, they passed through the place now called Cumberland Gap, where they discovered a fine spring.
 They still had a little rum remaining, and they drank to the health of the Duke of Cumberland.
 This gave rise to the name of Cumberland Mountain and Cumberland River.

-At the age of 64, Walker again traveled to the western areas of Kentucky and Tennessee; he had been commissioned to survey the border between westward of the Virginia and North Carolina.
+At age 64, Walker again traveled to the western areas of what is now Kentucky and Tennessee; he had been commissioned to survey the border between westward of the Virginia and North Carolina.
 (At that time each state claimed the land to the west of their boundaries for ultimate settlement by the right of discovery.)
 Because the border was mapped and surveyed, rather than created along the natural boundary of a river, it was considered controversial.
-It was called the "Walker Line", and still constitutes the border between Kentucky and Tennessee from east to west terminating at the Tennessee River.
+It was called the "Walker Line" and still constitutes the border between Kentucky and Tennessee from east to west terminating at the Tennessee River.

 Walker was influential in dealing with Indian affairs.
 He was appointed to represent Virginia at the Treaty of Fort Stanwix and Treaty of Lochaber (1770), and dealt with the peace negotiations after the Battle of Point Pleasant.
 In 1775, Walker served as a Virginia commissioner in negotiations with representatives of the Iroquois Six Nations in Pittsburgh, as the colonies tried to engage them as allies against the British.

 He is credited as the first to discover and use coal in Kentucky.

-Due to his broad knowledge of the areas and their resources, Walker became an adviser to Thomas Jefferson from 1780 to 1783 as the future President wrote his Notes on the State of Virginia (1785).
+Because of his broad knowledge of the areas and their resources, Walker became an adviser to Thomas Jefferson from 1780 to 1783 as the future president wrote his Notes on the State of Virginia (1785).

 Death, legacy and honors

-Thomas Walker died on November 9, 1794 at his home of Castle Hill.
+Thomas Walker died on November 9, 1794, at his home of Castle Hill.

 Kentucky built a replica of the cabin which his expedition put up in present-day Kentucky; it has been designated as the Dr. Thomas Walker State Historic Site.
 Thomas Walker High School is one of two high schools in Lee County, Virginia.
 It is located one mile east of the town of Ewing, and three miles west of the town of Rose Hill.
 Thomas Walker High School was built in 1940.
 It was built to combine Rose Hill High School and Ewing High School.
 The high school was remodeled and enlarged in 1959.
 The last addition was added to Thomas Walker High School in 1971.
 The Rose Hill District is made up of two towns, Rose Hill and Ewing.